teebes/selendis/README.rst

 Installation
 ============

-This is a full django project, it can't just be installed as an app.
-Maybe once django supports nested apps... so, for now:
+This is a full django project, it can't just be installed as an app:

 * add the stark package to the Python path